 When you first start driving, your engine has to use most of its power just to get your car rolling from a dead stop.
-But once you get up to cruising speeds, the same inertia that wanted to hold your car in place when it was stopped now acts to keep it in motion.
-At that point, your engine is mostly working to battle wind resistance.
+But once you get up to cruising speeds, your engine is mostly working to battle wind resistance.
 In fact, it uses roughly five times more power to do that than it does to overcome the other main forces acting to slow the car.
 That means reducing wind resistance, or drag, will reduce both how hard your engine needs to work and how much fuel it uses.

 You can get a feel for aerodynamics in action by holding your hand outside the window while driving.
 If you hold your palm facing forward, you’ll feel the hard push of the wind.
 Hold your hand flat, with the fingertips forward, and you’ll notice an immediate difference.
 You also can try changing the angle of your hand slightly so that it’s not flat.
 Tilting your fingers so they’re higher than the heel of your hand lets wind get underneath.
 This will push your hand up.
 Dipping your fingers will do the opposite, pushing your hand down.

 Types of Car Spoilers, Wings, and Other Aerodynamic Aids

 What Does a Rear Spoiler Do on a Car?

 Yet despite all that, one of the most common aerodynamic upgrades is actually meant to disrupt the flow of air.

 A rear spoiler is that small piece of trim that usually extends from the edge of the trunk.
 It gives the very rear of a car a turned-up appearance.
 As its name indicates, a spoiler “spoils” the smooth flow of air over the back of a vehicle.
 But that small disruption can have a major impact on overall aerodynamics.